With so many content management system (CMS) options out there for small and mid-market companies, how do you choose the right one for your company?

 Note that Magento and Shopify are the most popular e-commerce platforms for companies that sell products online.

 Wordpress is an open source content management system that is the most popular in the world.
-At the writing of this article, Wordpress powers a staggering 30% of websites.
+At the writing of this article, Wordpress powers a staggering 42.8% of websites (data from November 2021).
 It’s free price is likely the driver of this success.
 Many small and midsize companies use Wordpress for their websites.

 Because Wordpress is a popular CMS, it is also the target of hackers and spammers.
 Companies that don’t update Wordpress core, the themes and the plugins on a regular basis risk having their sites compromised.
 We don’t feel that this is a reason not to use Wordpress, but it’s something to be aware of.